 OK, sounds great, but how should I start to contextualize experiences?

 This is the tricky part of all this.
 A contextualized experience is not comfortable.
 Requirements are extensive, and from the technology point of view, also very complex.

 I will not go deeply on this, recommend you to read Forrester white paper “It Ain’t Personal; Get Up Close and Contextual“ (at the bottom all links available) that describe the web contextualization technology landscape.

 The best strategy for contextual-personalization suggests starting with a ‘hybrid approach’ combining rules-based (manual explicitly consumer segments) and automated processes (self-learning algorithms).

 to close, I leave you with a quote from Forresters':

 “With context, enterprises can focus more on the quality of each customer interaction, rather than quantity.”

 Keep learning about this!
 References and recommended reading:

 Great articles from Clickz related to contextual experiences:

-– UX Magazine: “Contextualization is the key to deliver powerful, personalized digital experiences”
+About Contextualization and personalization:– UX Magazine: “Contextualization is the key to deliver powerful, personalized digital experiences.”